Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Incorporating Silent Abandonment into a Queueing Model and Managerial Implications

-To identify suspected Sab customers, the company can design a prediction model in the spirit of the classification model we presented in Section \ref{sec:prob_abnd}, where information about customers' wait time, class, and initial messages is used to identify Sab customers.
-As all classification models have some margin of error, even the best such system will assign some Sab customers to agents and waste agent time, but hopefully to a lesser extent than before.
+We propose three ways a company can reduce capacity loss by (a) using bots to handle \emph{suspected} Sab customers, (b) changing the concurrency algorithm, and (c) changing suspected Sab customer prioritization.
+These ideas rely on identifying suspected Sab customers.
+To that end, the company can design a prediction model in the spirit of the classification model we presented in Section \ref{sec:prob_abnd}, wherein information about customers' wait time, class, and initial messages is used to identify Sab customers.
+As all classification models have some margin of error, even the best system will assign some Sab customers to agents and waste agent time, but hopefully to a lesser extent than before.